hphelion/documentation/devplatform/preview/windows_overview.md

 * Windows Server 2012 r2 with SQL Server 2012 Express
 * Windows Server 2012 r2 with SQL Server 2014 Express

-HDP treats deployment of .NET applications in the same way as Linux applications (such as Java or PHP appplications). .NET applications require a <a href="/helion/devplatform/1.1/als/user/deploy/buildpack/">buildpack</a> to specify the dependencies and <a href="/helion/devplatform/1.1/als/user/services/user-provided/">services</a> that can be bound to the application. .NET applications are deployed into a sandbox environment similar to Warden in Cloud Foundry.
+Helion Development Platform treats deployment of .NET applications in the same way as Linux applications (such as Java or PHP appplications). .NET applications require a <a href="/helion/devplatform/1.1/als/user/deploy/buildpack/">buildpack</a> to specify the dependencies and <a href="/helion/devplatform/1.1/als/user/services/user-provided/">services</a> that can be bound to the application. .NET applications are deployed into a sandbox environment similar to Warden in Cloud Foundry.

 ## Supported .NET Application Types {#apps}

-HDP supports HTTP-based applications, including ASP.NET and WCF.
+Helion Development Platform supports HTTP-based applications, including ASP.NET and WCF.
 Design considerations for Windows DEA applications are the same as for <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html">CloudFoundry</a> applications.

-HDP provides an integrated IIS buildpack which supports the following technologies:
+Helion Development Platform provides an integrated IIS buildpack which supports the following technologies:

 * IIS 8
 * .NET 2.0-4.5.2